Cirax856/ktanepad/README.md

 ## Features

-KTaNEPad is an interactive notepad with fields many different features:
+KTaNEPad is an interactive notepad with many different features:

 <table>
 <tr>